Key Heathrow Airport information

 Two operators run trains to London from Heathrow Airport.

-TfL Rail services run from London Paddington, calling at Acton Main Line, Ealing Broadway, West Ealing, Hanwell, Southall, Hayes & Harlington, Heathrow Terminals 2 & 3, and Heathrow Terminal 5.
-The journey time is about 25 minutes from Paddington to Heathrow Central.
-You can use Oyster cards, contactless payment, paper tickets or zone 6 travelcards for the fare.
+Services on the Elizabeth line run from major central and east London stations, calling at Heathrow Terminals 2 and 3 and Heathrow Terminal 5.
+The journey time from central London to Heathrow is about 30 minutes.
+You can use Oyster cards, contactless payment, paper tickets or Zone 6 travelcards for the fare.

 How to travel by coach from Heathrow Airport to London